Almond Paste Recipe (4 ingredients, so easy!)

 Make sure to use the right ingredients

-The nice thing about this recipe is that you don’t need a food processor.
+One of the advantages of this recipe is that it doesn’t require a food processor.
 At least if you use almond flour.

-You can just use your hands to combine it all in a big bowl.
-If you prefer to use blanched almonds in place of almond flour, then you of course need a food processor.
+You can simply use your hands to combine all the ingredients in a large bowl.
+If you prefer to use blanched almonds in place of almond flour, then you, of course, need a food processor.

 This Ninja Foodi has a container that you can use to make super creamy nut butter, and another one that works more as a regular food processor.
 I recently got one (April 2023), and it works great for this recipe.